septentrio-gnss/WebUi/README.md

 ##  Project Overview

-Developed as an internship project at Septentrio, **SeptenUI** demonstrates the capabilities of the **mosaic-g5** module when paired with modern IoT hardware.
+Developed as an internship project at Septentrio, **WebUI** demonstrates the capabilities of the **mosaic-g5** module when paired with modern IoT hardware.

 The system operates as a standalone web server.
 It parses binary SBF (Septentrio Binary Format) data in real-time to display precise positioning metrics, while simultaneously handling NTRIP corrections and Bluetooth relaying.